betamigo98/Choral-Annotations-For-Zotero/README.md

 [See it online!](https://www.zotero.org/search/type/group?q=Chorale%20Annotations%20Library) There is a public library hosted by Zotero.

 # Roadmap and scenarios for Choral Annotations
 * More tweaked CSL Styles for more possibilities!
-Make metadatas speak!
+Make metadatas speak to you and them!
 * Trials in various activites from different fields and sectors